This year we celebrate 10 years of action in

 the absence of the minimum vital for living of some others, such

-as needy children.
+as vulnerable children.

 - it brings information at the